 Peer Facilitator Meetings

-Students are required to attend two individual meetings per semester with their assigned Peer Advisor and a small interdisciplinary group peer review meeting facilitated by their Peer Advisor.
+Students are required to attend two individual meetings per semester with their assigned Peer Facilitator and a small interdisciplinary group peer review meeting facilitated by their Peer Facilitator.
 They also participate in one discipline specific peer review session with another student (training on how to provide constructive peer feedback will be provided).

 Submitting to a Peer Reviewed Journal